ProjectLibertyLabs/siwf/docs/src/Actions/Start.md

 - Staging-Testnet: `https://testnet.frequencyaccess.com/siwa/start`
 - Production-Mainnet: `https://www.frequencyaccess.com/siwa/start`

-Frequency Access will send the user back by building the callback URL.
+The SIWF System will send the user back by building the callback URL.
 The callback URL will be built with:

 - The callback from the `signedRequest`